seanthegeek/yaramail/_sources/phishing.md.txt

 such as Abnormal Security.
 ```

-For additional security, check the content of emails in addition to checking
+For stronger security, check the content of emails in addition to checking
 authentication results.
 This adds another layer of defense when phishing emails
 are sent by a trusted sender.
 [YARA rules][rules] provide a flexable method of
 checking the contents of email headers, body, and attachment content against
 known malicious and trusted patterns.

-For example, the following YARA rule could be used to ensure that all URLs
+For example, the following YARA body rule could be used to ensure that all URLs
 in an email body match the domain of a vendor.

 ```yara